Kathy Shaw joined the University Of Colorado College Of Nursing in 2011. Her nursing specialty is community

 She is a member of the American Nurses Association, the Colorado Nurses Association, the American Association of Diabetes Educators, Sigma Theta Tau,

 and the American Public Health Association.
-Shaw held the positions of Secretary and
+Dr. Shaw held the positions of Secretary and

 Vice-President in the Georgia Nurses’ Association and served as ANA Delegate on